dfir-dd/incident-response-playbooks/Incident Response/EN/Ransomware/ransomware-playbook.md

 * **Rebuild or cleanse infected systems in a new network zone:**
    Infected systems should be rebuild from scratch with hardened blueprints in a new network zone without or with very limited connectivity to the infected network.
 When an analysis of the incident was conducted it sometimes can be possible to cleanse infected systems with know IOCs and not rebuilding them from scratch.
 But in most cases this will pose a great residual risk.

+* **Rebuild the domain:**
+  When domain controller and or domain administrative account were compromised it is often necessary to build a new domain (tree) since trying to clean up the old domain can be tricky.
+If you want to do this, check for backup accounts, reset all accounts, reset the golden ticket as described by microsoft (when windows AD) check group policies and even then you may have left something.
+  `TODO Auführlicher`

 * **Recover data from known good backups:**
    After the systems have been rebuilt, the data from the last known good backup can be restored if available.